 Once your tutor has been found, timetable confirmed and full fees received, you will receive final instructions containing details about your programme, such as a course overview, how to access your virtual classroom, as well as any additional material from your tutor.

 4. Start Your Course

-The course is available as 2, 4 or 8 week programme, with 1:1 tutorials each week.
+The course is available as an intensive 1 day, two week or 10 week programme, with 1:1 tutorials each week.
 You will also be required to research and prepare your project in your own time.

 At the end of the course, your academic research project will be independently assessed and you will receive a certificate of completion, as well as a detailed evaluation from your tutor.